haakonaareskjold/ChestGrantedLOL/README.md

 the API just assumes you do if you have XP on it.
 The only way this API can show 100% correct is IF you own all champions, and have at least played them once**

+Only bug that has occurred during development in Docker is that the Laravel App doesn't recognize the ENV APP_KEY, despite actually existing, if you happen to get a stacktrace displaying symfony errors try to use \
+`docker exec api php artisan config:clear` then do a full-refresh of browser